-"All right, I agree, tomorrow," I replied, clenching my teeth in rage.
-I went back to bed but I was so disgusted over these backstage manoeuvres and faits accomplis which the Khrushchevites were hatching up in the course of their betrayal that I could not sleep.
-I had met Tempo twice in Albania during the time of the war and both times we had quarrelled, because he was arrogant and a real megalomaniac.
-He made unfounded accusations against our war and the people who led it, or made absurd proposals about the "Balkan Staff", without mentioning how this staff was to function in those conditions, when we could communicate from one zone to the other within the country only with difficulty,

-1 Former member of the Yugoslav leadership.
-In the course of the National Liberation War he was Tito's "roving ambassador" to the Balkan countries to achieve the Panslav chauvinist aims of the Titoite clique and disrupt the communist parties and national liberation movements in those countries.
-He maintained a savage anti-Marxist and anti-Albanian stand both during the war and after liberation from the nazi-fascist occupiers.
-(See Enver Hoxha, The Titoites (Historical notes), the "8 Nëntori" Publishing House, let alone mentioning the ulterior motives hidden behind the organization of this "staff", What was I to say to Tempo now, after all those things which Tito, Rankovic, their envoys Velimir Stoynic, Nijaz Dizdarevic and their agents Koçi Xoxe and Co., had done to us?
+I could not sleep.
+I had met Tempo twice in Albania during the time of the war and both times we had quarrelled because he was arrogant and a real megalomaniac.
+He made unfounded accusations against our war and the people who led it, or made absurd proposals about the "Balkan Staff," without mentioning how this staff was to function in those conditions, when we could communicate from one zone to the other within the country only with difficulty, let alone mentioning the ulterior motives hidden behind the organization of this "staff," What was I to say to Tempo now, after all those things which Tito, Ranković, their envoys Velimir Stojnić, Nijaz Dizdarević and their agents Koçi Xoxe and Co.1 had done to us?
 Must we swallow this too?!
 I tossed and turned sleepless all night thinking about what should be done.
 The time had not come yet to settle accounts with the Khrushchevite revisionists.